How To Calculate Depreciation On Rental Property

 - Residential rental property

-This will be explained more in depth later, but to begin forming the explanation, the amount depreciated each year will be able to be deducted as an expense against rental property income.
+A more in-depth explanation is given later, but to begin forming the explanation, the amount depreciated each year will be able to be deducted as an expense against rental property income.

 Depending on the depreciation class, this will determine the depreciation method used.